AhmedHosniFahmi/Security_notes/Penetration_Testing/Operating Systems/Windows/Active Directory/Protocols.md

 	- If the password is less than 14 chars, padded with NULL chars to reach 14 chars.
 	- Split the 14 chars into 2 chunks.
 	- 2 DES keys are created from each chunk.
-	- Encrypt those chunks with the string `KGS!@#$%`, which will create two 8-byte ciphertexts.
+	- Encrypt the string `KGS!@#$%` twice, each with a key, which will create two 8-byte ciphertexts.
 	- Concatenate the 2 ciphertexts resulting in an LM hash.
 ### NT Hash (NTLM)
 - NT LAN Manager hashes are stronger.